|

 Instructions

-• Stir in the dry ingredients and mix until well incorporated.
+• Add the wet ingredients to the dry ones and mix until well incorporated.
+Add the chopped, toasted walnuts.

 Notes

-Carrots: they need to be grated and I found that a large-holed grater is better.
+Carrots: They need to be grated, and a large-holed grater is better.
 Grate them at the last minute so they don’t release much liquid.
 If they do release liquid when you’re about to add them, squeeze it before doing it.

 Leave a Reply